Legal Studies B.A.

 UAA's Bachelor of Arts in legal studies degree program trains you with a broad, specialized education in American law, legal processes and policy.
 UAA lays the foundation for a career in the legal field and provides technical job skills in legal research, analysis and writing.

 Explore topics in legal theory and practice that give you a preview of law school and help you decide if it's the right fit for you.
 UAA has entered into a variety of different options to assist its students in admission to and success in law school.
 For high-achieving students, an accelerated law school admission option allows you to begin law school after your junior year of undergraduate study.

 You may qualify for Justice Center UAA Administration Scholarships, as well as university-funded scholarships.
 Visit the UAA Office of Financial Aid for more information.

 ABA-approved legal studies degree program

 Earn a bachelor's degree from a program approved by the American Bar Association, which is widely recognized by U.S. lawyers as the standard for undergraduate legal education and for paralegal education.
 With a degree from an ABA-approved program, you qualify to sit for several national certification or registration exams for paralegal and legal assistants.
 ABA approval also means UAA's B.A. in legal studies is closely monitored for faculty qualifications, student placement, library resources and program assessment.
 The undergraduate program curriculum is kept up to date, responding to the needs of the legal community.

 Online classes and distance learning in legal studies

 Take several elective and core courses online.
-UAA’s legal studies program has been expanding its course delivery options to offer a blend of online classes and in-class simulation activities.
-A capstone course, Tribal Courts and Alaska Native Rights, is offered in the traditional classroom as well as through phone-based distance learning.
+UAA's legal studies program has been expanding its course delivery options to offer a blend of online classes and in-class simulation activities.
+A capstone course, Tribal Courts and Alaska Native Rights, is offered in the traditional classroom as well as through Zoom-based distance learning.

 Legal studies transfer credits